Talbingo Dam: Location and features

 Talbingo Dam is a major dam on the Tumut River, within the Snowy Mountains, approximately 5 km south of the village of Talbingo.
-The dam was constructed by Thiess Bros Pty Limited and, at the time, the project was the largest dam ever built in Australia.
+The dam was constructed by Thiess Brothers and, at the time, the project was the largest dam ever built in Australia.
 The dam is the largest and last of the sixteen dams completed as part of the Snowy Mountains Scheme.

 The dam wall comprising 14488000 m3 of rockfill with an upstream sloping silty clay core is 162 m high and is 701 m long.
 At 100% capacity the dam wall holds back 920000 ML of water at an average depth of 70 m.
 The surface area of Talbingo Reservoir is 1935.5 ha and the catchment area is 1093 km2.
 The spillway is capable of discharging 4290 m3/s.

 Power generation

 Directly downstream of the dam wall is Tumut 3, a pumped-storage hydroelectric power station, that has six turbine generators (3 of which double as the station's water pumps) with a total generating capacity of 1800 MW of electricity; with a net generation of 812 GWh per annum.
 The power station has 150.9 m rated hydraulic head, which flows into the station from 6 large pressure pipes (one for each turbine) from a concrete inlet structure at the edge of the reservoir, built about midway between the proper Talbingo dam and its spillway.
 The inlet structure can be mistaken by tourists for being the main dam, due to being a far more conspicuous sight from the road that leads into the Talbingo Dam/Tumut 3 complex.
 The pumps draw water from Jounama Pondage at the rate of 297 m3/s, returning water to Talbingo Reservoir for later generation use in periods of peak-demand.
 The power generated at Tumut 3 serves both New South Wales and Victoria.

+The reservoir is a key part of the Snowy 2.0 Pumped Storage Power Station: it will act as the bottom storage for pumped hydro power station.